 Huis ten Bosch Palace in The Hague has been the residential palace of the Dutch Royal Family since 1981.
 The palace is located in the Haagse Bos forest.
 The palace is one of three official residences of the Royal Family, the other two being Noordeinde Palace in The Hague and the Royal Palace in Amsterdam.

-Royal palace Huis ten Bosch Palace was untill 2014 the home of Princess Beatrix.
+Huis ten Bosch Palace was untill 2014 the home of Princess Beatrix.
 It was made available to then Queen Beatrix in 1981.
-At some point in the future, King Willem-Alexander, Queen Máxima and their three daughters will move to the palace.
+In january 2019 King Willem-Alexander, Queen Máxima and their three daughters moved to the palace.
 Rumour has it that the palace pond is where Willem Alexander proposed to Maxima on the ice in 2001.
 His great-grandmother, Queen Wilhelmina, also skated here as a young queen.

 Design Huis ten Bosch has a compact, centralized design based on Italian models.
 Two suites of apartments are balanced symmetrically around a central hall, the Oranjezaal (Orange Hall), which rises through three floors and is crowned by an octagonal cupola.
 The decorative scheme of the Oranjezaal was coordinated and partly executed by Jacob van Campen.